-Note: This program is suspended, effective July 1, 2016
+Note: This program is deleted effective July 1, 2017

 Whether you’re an entrepreneur or a small business owner, self-employed or working in management, knowing how to prepare a business plan is essential.
 Your business plan will determine your ability to secure financing and attract investors.

 A business plan clearly communicates who you are, what experience you have and what your business is all about.
 It identifies your products and services, customers and competitors, strengths and weaknesses.
 It outlines your marketing strategy, provides an analysis of projected costs and revenues, and establishes a timetable for achieving goals.